catalyst-monitor/catalyst-js/packages/server/README.md

-# @catalyst-monitor/server
+# Catalyst Server Instrumentation Library

-This is the core library for [Catalyst](https://www.catalystmonitor.com).
-It contains the base business logic for recording and handling data to send to Catalyst for both server and client environments.
+`@catalyst-monitor/server` is the core server instrumentation library for [Catalyst](https://www.catalystmonitor.com).
+It contains some common instrumentation for all Node.JS environments as well as the building blocks for other instrumentation libraries.

 The best way to instrument this library is to use a framework specific library that handles instrumentation neatly for you.
 Please check out the [https://www.catalystmonitor.com/docs](docs) to find installation instructions for your framework.